 In order to understand what subaortic stenosis is, it is necessary to understand some normal heart anatomy.
 The heart sits more or less centrally in the chest and is divided into a left side, which receives oxygen-rich blood from the lung and pumps it to the rest of the body, and a right side, which receives “used“ blood from the body and pumps it to the lung to pick up fresh oxygen.
 Because the left side of the heart must supply blood to the whole body, its muscle is especially thick and strong.
 Blood is pumped from the left ventricle (pumping chamber) to a particularly large blood vessel called the “aorta.”
 (The aorta is the body’s largest artery.)
 The valve that separates the left ventricle from the aorta is called the “aortic valve.”
-The left ventricle narrows as it leads to the aorta and this area is called the “aortic outflow tract.”
+The left ventricle narrows as it leads to the aorta and this area is called the “left ventricular outflow tract.”

-In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is another word for “narrowing.”
+In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is basically just a medical word for “narrowing").
 This means that the left ventricle must pump extra hard to get the correct blood volume through the narrowed area.
-The blood squirts through in a turbulent fashion which creates a sound known as a “heart murmur" and makes a bulge in the aorta where the blood squirted against it.
+The blood squirts through in a turbulent high pressure fashion which creates a sound known as a “heart murmur" and makes a bulge in the aorta where the blood squirted against it.
 While any cause of turbulent blood flow can be heard as a murmur and a murmur does not always indicate disease is present, the murmur is usually the first sign that the puppy in question might have SAS, especially if the murmur is loudest over the aortic valve.

-The most commonly affected breeds for SAS include the Golden retriever, Rottweiler, Newfoundland, Great Dane, Boxer, German Shepherd and German Short-haired pointer.
+The most commonly affected breeds for SAS include the Golden retriever, Rottweiler, Dogue de Bordeaux, Newfoundland, Great Dane, Boxer, German Shepherd and German Short-haired pointer.

 When a puppy with SAS is born, the stenosis is very small, barely a ridge near the valve, but over the first six months of life the stenosis grows and the murmur (hopefully) becomes more apparent.